kevinolega/callcentertrainingtips/_posts/2019-07-26-pronunciation-errors.md

 **B and V exercise.**

-_If Jolibee and Voldemort fought who will win?_
+_If Jollibee and Voldemort fought who will win?_

 **Want some more?**